 See All

-Regag is a crispy Emirati flat bread served with a range of side and main dishes including eggs and cheese.
+Regag is a crispy Emirati flat bread served with a range of side and main dishes, including eggs and cheese.
 The word Regag is derived from the word ‘raga’, meaning ‘thin’.
-The bread is made with waterless dough and mostly served for breakfast and dinner.
+The bread is made with waterless dough and is mostly served for breakfast and dinner.
 Regag bread is a staple in Ramadan, with almost every Emirati household serving it daily to accompany other traditional dishes like Thareed.

 Of all the comforting slow-cooked meals in Emirati cuisine, Thareed stands out as a soul-satisfying dish that evokes feelings of warmth.
 The dish is a lavish beef stew that is elevated by the generous addition of large pieces of potatoes and vegetables.
 Thareed is a versatile dish that can be customised to your liking, whether you prefer to use meat or vegetables as the centrepiece.

-Machboos is an iconic Emirati dish that showcases the country’s rich culinary heritage and love for aromatic spices.
+Machboos is an iconic Emirati main dish that showcases the country’s rich culinary heritage and love for aromatic spices.
 Machboos is typically made of red meat, chicken or shrimp boiled in a fragrant stock and infused with a special blend of spices and dried lime, known locally as "loomi."
 The slow simmering process allows the meat to absorb the flavours, resulting in a satisfying dish layered with rice and vegetables such as chopped onions, potatoes and tomatoes.

 Lugaymat is a beloved Emirati dessert that has been enjoyed for generations.
 This deep-fried dough ball of joy is crispy on the outside, soft and fluffy on the inside, and coated with a generous drizzle of sweet syrup.
 Traditionally served during Ramadan and other special occasions, Lugaymat represents the spirit of sharing and generosity that is at the heart of Emirati culture.